-Models with optional siren: The system must be in the chirp mode for the siren to chirp on arming or disarming.
-See SECURITY SYSTEM > SIREN CHIRP MODE (CONFIRMATION) (Page 72).
+International models: The system must be in the chirp mode for the siren to chirp on arming or disarming.
+See SECURITY SYSTEM > SIREN CHIRP MODE (CONFIRMATION) (Page 58).

 Disarming

 With the fob present, the rider may ride or move the motorcycle for parking, storage or service without setting off the alarm.
 Disarming is automatic as long as the fob is within range.